Seifert hypersurfaces of 2-knots and Chern-Simons functional: Preliminaries

 \subsection{Moduli spaces of perturbed ASD equations}

-In this paper, we only use the moduli space of solutions to ASD equations on the following manifolds: $Y \times \R$ and $W^*$, where $W$ is a negative definite cobordsim from $Y$ to itself and $W^*$ is defined by
+In this section, we review the construction of the cobordism map in instanton Floer theory.
+In this paper, we only use the moduli space of solutions to ASD equations on manifolds of the form $Y \times \R$ and $W^*$, where $W$ is a negative definite cobordsim from $Y$ to itself and $W^*$ is defined by